The Phantom of the Opera-1962

 Grade: B+

-I’ve not yet seen the 1925 silent film version of The Phantom of the Opera starring Lon Chaney which I hear is wonderful so I cannot compare that to this.
+I’ve not yet seen the 1925 silent film version of The Phantom of the Opera starring Lon Chaney, which I hear is terrific, so I cannot compare that to this.

 The possibilities for a macabre telling are endless.
 Terence Fisher, a familiar director in Hammer films, is back at the helm to mix the dreariness of a musty London theater with the creepy face mask of its lonely and wounded inhabitant.

-The Phantom of the Opera (1962) is no different and even better than some others in the brilliant mix of mood and sympathy for its main victim, specifically the luminous and disfigured ‘phantom’ played by Herbert Lom.
+The Phantom of the Opera (1962) is no different and even better than some others in the brilliant mix of mood and sympathy for its primary victim, specifically the luminous and disfigured ‘phantom’ played by Herbert Lom.

 Dastardly Composer Lord Ambrose D’Arcy, wonderfully played by Michael Gough, and his bullied backer, Harry Hunter (Edward De Souza), struggle to find a replacement for the female lead in their new opera after she quits and flees town in the wake of a gruesome theater murder.

-When a new prospect, the virginal Christine Charles (Heather Sears), disappears after the advances of Ambrose, Harry cautiously investigates unaware that there is a lonely figure inhabiting the theater.
+When a new prospect, the virginal Christine Charles (Heather Sears), disappears after the advances of Ambrose, Harry cautiously investigates, unaware that there is a lonely figure inhabiting the theater.

 Meanwhile, a mysterious masked man (Lom) who is eerily familiar with the opera holds Christine captive and offers to groom her to play the part.

-He is a mix of crazy and passionate and his plight is sympathetic when what he’s been through is finally explained.
+He is a mix of crazy and passionate, and his plight is sympathetic when what he’s been through is finally explained.

 The atmosphere sets The Phantom of the Opera apart from similar films of the 1960s, even Hammer films.

-This is never more evident in an early scene when the camera follows the characters on the misty streets of London, the darkness and shadows becoming prominent as they walk through streets and dark alleys.
+This is never more evident than in an early scene when the camera follows the characters on the misty streets of London.
+The darkness and shadows become prominent as they walk through the streets and dark alleys.

-Many scenes are set in the theater adding a foreboding element to the events.
+Many scenes are set in the theater, adding a foreboding element to the events.
 Dusty yet brimming with musicianship and artistry, it’s fun to watch the characters sneak around and scheme within the confines of this structure.

 Therefore, the mood and trimmings are exquisite without actually being so.

-The music sequences are impressive without going on for too long, and despite the locale being switched from Paris to London for obvious reasons, the main being that the actors are British, this doesn’t hamper the overall experience.
+The music sequences are impressive without going on for too long.
+Although the locale is switched from Paris to London for obvious reasons, the foremost being that the actors are British, this doesn’t hamper the overall experience.

-The best, and most gruesome scene, occurs when a poor chap swings across the theater stage in a neck rope, dead as a doornail.
+The best and most gruesome scene occurs when a poor chap swings across the theater stage in a neck rope, dead as a doornail.
 The creaking sound of the rope as the man swings back and forth is chilling and dubious.

 Gough, also familiar to Hammer Horror fans, is tremendous as the treacherous main villain.